ELIFE-ASU/Neet/docs/source/networks.rst

      >>> s_pombe.shape
      [2, 2, 2, 2, 2, 2, 2, 2, 2]

+Along with this, comes the ability to ask how many nodes the network has:

+.. doctest:: introduction

+      >>> s_pombe.size
+      9

 In general, Neet's networks need not be uniform; each state can have a different base.
 However, all of the networks currently implemented are Boolean, meaning that every node in the network has a binary.